 Businesses face a range of challenges when it comes to running their internal processes effectively, according to a recent survey from CompTIA.

-The organisation tracked the difficulties that companies have in their workflow and which they are using online tools to overcome.
-The most common issue businesses are facing is bottlenecks within the organisation.
+The organization tracked the difficulties that companies have in their workflow and which they are using online tools to overcome.
+The most common issue businesses are facing is bottlenecks within the organization.
 Among these respondents, 48 per cent pointed to this as a serious impediment to growth.

 Other common concerns that business leaders pointed to were the duplication of work within a company (46 per cent) and poor interactions between departments (39 per cent).
 A lack of business process visibility was also a concern for 27 per cent of respondents.

 The solution which many businesses are now turning to is business management software that can take these processes and spread them within an organization.
 This is giving companies a greater degree of control over their operations as well as saving time.

 Seth Robinson, director of technology analysis at CompTIA, pointed to the value that companies can achieve by investing in this technology.